 One Skein Projects:

 Obviously some of my very VERY favorite projects for are the patterns my friends designed specifically for Origin.
 You may remember the Lahn Hat, designed by Verena of The Wool Club for our shop launch.
 I absolutely adore my Lahn hat- it's the warmest, coziest hat I've ever knit and I wore it all winter long.
-You can view and purchase that pattern here.
+You can view and purchase that pattern on Ravelry.

 While we're on the subject of mittens, I also think the Moorland Mittens are a great match for Origin.
 This is a pattern I designed myself a few years ago and then knit up this fall using r&s mill spun yarn dyed with walnuts.
 It's another simple "workhouse" mitten pattern- just the thing to pair with our yarn.
+(PS: they’re free when you sign up for our newsletter!)

 And finally, something I discovered when working on my Arboreal pullover (pictured above) is that Origin lends itself super well to mixing in with other dk or worsted weight yarn in color work.
 This is a really great way to use our yarn with something you already have in your stash to create something amazing!
 (In my sweater I've paired it with Gilliat from one of my favorite yarn companies- De Rerum Natura)